yanghaoxixi/Coronavirus_data_visualization/README.md

 - `pip install pandas` and `pip install bokeh `to install package pandas and bokeh for visualization
 ![screenshot](/screenshot/bokeh_install.png)
 ![screenshot](/screenshot/pandas_install.png)
-- `pip freeze > requirements.txt` to save dependencies
+- `pip freeze > requirements.txt` to save dependencies into file requirements.txt
 ![screenshot](/screenshot/requirements.png)

 ### Step 3: Run the script using bokeh serve to do visualization